stuomas/stuomaskin/README.md

 <b>Disclaimer</b>
 I don't own rights to any of the pictures.
-Kodi logo is a registered trademark, sidebar picture is FanArt from Kodi forums, header is made by me using a FanArt pictrure from http://addons.kodi.tv/show/resource.images.skinbackgrounds.clear/, i hope he doesn't mind.
+Logo I made myself (idea stolen of course), sidebar picture is FanArt from Kodi forums, header I made myself using a FanArt pictrures from http://addons.kodi.tv/show/resource.images.skinbackgrounds.clear/.
 Sticky icon i made using Kodi's trademark logo, and subicon I made myself.
-I will remove the trademarked images from my repository after they are not needed here anymore.
-Now they are here for simplifying commissioning.